Skip to content

 Hello dear lawyers of Scotland.

 I am a lawyer turned comedian from Australia who performed at this year’s Edinburgh Fringe.
 The editor of this journal asked me to write a reflective piece about my experience.
-I agreed because he threatened to attack my family with a gun.
+I agreed because he threatened to attack my family with a gun (Ed note — thankfully I’ve never had to resort to such coercion, our readers love contributing to the Journal).
 So, now that I’ve had time to reflect, here is my article, in settlement of all debts.
 The subject of the article is in the title and will be of interest if you are considering leaving the legal profession or are curious about doing so.

 1. Your financial circumstances will change dramatically